 This code identifies a person who received earnings, as shown on the Illinois Department of Employment Security (IDES) files, while they were receiving benefits.
 The case selects if no earnings were budgeted for the quarter.
 A case is not selected if earnings ended during the quarter and Item 80 Code 651 EE is present.
 In addition, any case in EZ REDE status (Item 36 coded R) for at least one month in the quarter is not selected.

-NOTE: During the period 06/12 through 11/13, SNAP approval periods were extended 6 months for SNAP only (category 08) and Family Health Plan (category 94/96) cases due for mail in rede.
+NOTE: During the period 06/12 through implementation of IES Phase 2 in 2015, SNAP approval periods were extended 6 months for SNAP only (category 08) and Family Health Plan (category 94/96) cases due for mail in rede.
 Those cases coded with 801, 802, or 654 in Item 90 that have a SNAP benefit amount of $400 or higher were not extended.
-The cases with approval periods centrally extended were coded with a C, D, or E in Item 80 656 Total Cost field based on the time period for the extension.
-Codes C, D, and E in Item 80 656 Total Cost field are retained and displayed in ACID and on the Form 552.
+The cases with approval periods centrally extended were coded with a C, D, E, G, or J in Item 80 656 Total Cost field based on the time period for the extension.
+Codes C, D, E, G, and J in Item 80 656 Total Cost field are retained and displayed in ACID and on the Form 552.

 Central C Code Project